Ontario business research institute tax credit

 On this page Skip this page navigation

-Eligible corporations can claim a 20 per cent refundable tax credit for qualified expenditures on scientific research and experimental development work performed in Ontario under contract with eligible research institutes.
+Eligible corporations can claim a 20% refundable tax credit for qualified expenditures on scientific research and experimental development work performed in Ontario under contract with eligible research institutes.

 Small businesses may claim this tax credit and the Ontario innovation tax credit on qualified expenditures.